rakina/find-in-page-api/explainer-extended.md

 `findinginpage` event have these attributes:
  * `searchString`: corresponds to the search string typed into the browser’s find UI
- * `findNext`: boolean value, true if this is a find next action
- * `findPrev`: boolean value, true if this is a find previous action
+ * `direction`: can be "previous" or "next" or `null`, corresponding to user action.
+If `null`, then it is not a find prev/next action.
+ * `totalMatches`: number of matches found by the browser currently
+ * `currentActiveMatchIndex`: the current active match/currently selected match.
+Matches are numbered from 1 to `totalMatches`.

 Additionally it may also have the attributes `caseSensitive` and `wholeWordsOnly` that correspond to the value of the options in the browser’s find UI.
-The event will also have a signal property, which is an AbortSignal that gets signaled if the user cancels the search (including by initiating a new search, which may happen by changing the search string, or changing any of the options)
+The event will also have a signal property, which is an `AbortSignal` that gets signaled if the user cancels the search (including by initiating a new search, which may happen by changing the search string, or changing any of the options)

 ### Allow web page to send find results to browser